K-ssou/WifiCutPrediction/README.md

 In this file, you will find some results obtained for our different networks.
 The different columns correspond to the different epochs of each network.

+AdaBoostResults.xls :
+This file contains the Sensitivity and Specificity for datasets with differents features and time slots from differents phones.

 For lines, you will find the accuracy for the detection of 0s and 1s according to the different parameters.